sedatkilinc05/AngryCats/README.md

-# BabylonJS-AmmoJS-Parcel-Project-Template
+# Angry Cats

-Boilerplate Code BabylonJS &amp; AmmoJS with Parcel as bundler
+Goal #1: Evaluating the possibilities of BabylonJS & AmmoJS

+Goal #2: Improving the boilerplate project template